gvwilson/thirdbit/src/fiction/santas/index.md

 "Nets!"
 The elves loaded, the santas fired.
-Enormous sticky webs built to hold angry cyber-whales wrapped around Santazilla's legs and began to tighten.
+Enormous sticky webs built to hold armored flying whales[^flying-whales] wrapped around Santazilla's legs and began to tighten.
 The creature roared in frustration, sneezed, and roared again.

+[^flying-whales]: Pirates really do have interesting lives.

 "Hold your positions!"
 Captain Clausbeard barked as one of the pirate santas started to stand.